 Over the past 12 months, three major E. coli outbreaks decimated sales of Romaine lettuce, rearranging and upsetting the salad bowls of America.
-Numerous salmonella scares caused recalls of eggs, chicken and turkey—not to mention nearly 20 million pounds of ground beef—from a number of different suppliers.
-And that’s just a fraction of fresh food recalls that made the news in 2018, and it doesn’t touch on recalls of packaged, frozen or prepared foods.
+Numerous salmonella scares caused recalls of eggs, chicken, and turkey—not to mention nearly 20 million pounds of ground beef—from many different suppliers.
+And that’s just a fraction of fresh food recalls that made the news in 2018, and it doesn’t touch on recalls of packaged, frozen, or prepared foods.

 Paying twice for bad lettuce—but which lettuce?